ASIMOV Meetup Ignites Provocative Debate on Patents, IP, and Data Privacy

 Moderated by Talal Thabet, CEO and co-founder at Haltia.AI, the panel debate featured four distinguished speakers:

-● Dr. Said Al-Dahri: Director of the Center for Future Studies at the University of Dubai, AI ethicist, and published author.
+● Dr. Saeed Al Dhaheri: Director of the Center for Future Studies at the University of Dubai, AI ethicist, and published author.

 ● Ahmad Saleh: Partner and Head of Innovation for Patents and Industrial Property at Al Tamimi & Company.